|

 can store enough energy to power it.
 To enhance and prolong the power management system, a

 supercapacitor can be used to reduce excessive power load and thus extend the battery's run time.
+CAP-XX supercapacitors can be used to optimize battery utilization by buffering power demand and smooth

 fluctuating power loads.
 They can be charged and discharged thousands of times without degradation,